-• "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs).
+- "before_each", "after_each", "before_all", and "after_all" are reserved for setup functions on your test suites (Specs). - Currently, we also treat "serialize" and "execute" as reserved names as well.

 1.2.2 Writing Tests

 Writing a test in Specter is simple.

 - 1. Create a class which extends Spec - 2.
 Create a function in that class that calls expect or require once